Guglielmo Marconi: Developing radio telegraphy

 Marconi's first transmitter incorporating a monopole antenna.
 It consisted of an elevated copper sheet (top) connected to a Righi spark gap (left) powered by an induction coil (centre) with a telegraph key (right) to switch it on and off to spell out text messages in Morse code.

-At the age of 20, Marconi began to conduct experiments on radio waves, building much of his own equipment in the attic of his home at the Villa Griffone in Pontecchio (now an administrative subdivision of Sasso Marconi), Italy, with the help of his butler, Mignani.
-Marconi built on Hertz's original experiments and, at the suggestion of Righi, began using a coherer, an early detector based on the 1890 findings of French physicist Édouard Branly and used in Lodge's experiments, that changed resistance when exposed to radio waves.
+At the age of 20, Marconi began to conduct experiments on radio waves, building much of his own equipment in the attic of Villa Griffone, the Marconi family residence in Pontecchio, now in the municipality of Sasso Marconi, Italy, with the help of his butler, Mignani.
+The attic laboratory was later remembered as the Stanza dei Bachi ("silkworm room"), because it occupied a former silkworm room in the villa.
+Marconi built on Hertz's original experiments and, at the suggestion of Righi, began using a coherer, an early detector based on the 1890 findings of French physicist Édouard Branly and used in Lodge's experiments, which changed resistance when exposed to radio waves.
 In the summer of 1894, he built a storm alarm made up of a battery, a coherer, and an electric bell, which went off when it picked up the radio waves generated by lightning.

 Late one night, in December 1894, Marconi demonstrated a radio transmitter and receiver to his mother, a set-up that made a bell ring on the other side of the room by pushing a telegraphic button on a bench.
-Supported by his father, Marconi continued to read through the literature and picked up on the ideas of physicists who were experimenting with radio waves.
-He developed devices, such as portable transmitters and receiver systems, that could work over long distances, turning what was essentially a laboratory experiment into a useful communication system.
-Marconi came up with a functional system with many components:
+Supported by his father, Marconi continued to read the available literature and developed ideas from physicists who were experimenting with radio waves.
+He developed devices, such as portable transmitters and receiver systems, that could work over increasing distances, turning what was essentially a laboratory experiment into a useful communication system.
+Marconi later described his 1895 apparatus in his Nobel lecture.
+The system included: